Birthing mothers: your body in the first week after birth

 If you have stitches to repair a tear or an episiotomy, these will dissolve gradually 1-2 weeks after the birth.

-Pain after caesarean birth
+Pain and recovery after caesarean birth

 After a caesarean birth, you’ll have a surgical wound in the lower part of your tummy.
 It’s normal for the wound to be sore.